FlaxEngine/FlaxDocs/manual/scripting/events.md

 On game end all scripts are disabled and **OnDisable** event is called when removing the object from gameplay.
 Then during actual object destruction, the **OnDestroy** is invoked.
 Also, if the script gets inactive (eg. someone disables it or one of its parents in hierarchy) then engine invokes **OnDisable**.
 The disabled script can be activated again and receive *OnEnable* to begin being part of the gameplay logic.

 Event OnDestroy can be called only once on a script.
 Flax does not uses script anymore after OnDestroy event invocation.

+### Events in Editor

+Flax does not invoke any script events during `edit-time` (when the scene is loaded and user modifies it) except **OnDebugDraw** and **OnDebugDrawSelected**.
+Only when in-build play mode starts the actual game logic is being simulated.
+However, if the game script wants to receive events during editing it can be marked with `[ExecuteInEditMode]` attribute.
+Then all events will be called normally.